sigmdel/w600_micropython_1_19_examples/README.md

 ## Usage

-1. Flash the most recent W60X MicroPython port [wm_w600_lfs.fls](https://github.com/robert-hh/Shared-Stuff) by Rober Mammelrath (robert-hh) *et al* onto the W600-PICO.
+1. Flash the most recent W60X MicroPython port [wm_w600_lfs.fls](https://github.com/robert-hh/Shared-Stuff) onto the W600-PICO.
-Detailed instructions on how to update firmware of the W600-PICO are available here [4.
-Flashing the MicroPython Firmware](https://sigmdel.ca/michel/ha/w600/second_look_w600_en.html#flash_um).

 2. Copy all the MicroPython scripts (`*.py`) in the  [src](src) to the W600-PICO flash memory.